certtools/intelmq/docs/user/bots.md

 ---

-### Shadowserver <div id="intelmq.bots.parsers.shadowserver.parser" /> <div id="intelmq.bots.parsers.shadowserver.parser_json" />
+### Shadowserver <div id="intelmq.bots.parsers.shadowserver.parser" />

-Parses various reports from Shadowserver.

-There are two Shadowserver parsers, one for data in `CSV` format and one for data in `JSON` format.
-The latter was added in IntelMQ 2.3 and is meant to be used together with the Shadowserver API collector.
+The Shadowserver parser operates on CSV formatted data.

 **How this bot works?**